Leadership and management

 FEE: Total cost to participate in the full 7 workshop programme is:

-Previous Leadership and Governance courses:
+Previous Leadership and Governance graduates:

 Pictured from left: David Provis, Heather Nelson, Rachel Townrow, Shayne Barry, Jamie Cleine, Andrew Duncan, John O'Connor and Jeffrey Kay.
 Absent: Mequa Hourston, Finn McGaveston, Murray Coates and Tom McGaveston.